CcMarc/AbuseIPDB/README.md

 - **v2.0.1**: Updated table name reference to `TABLE_ABUSEIPDB_CACHE` for compatibility.
 - **v2.0.0**: Switched from session caching to database caching for improved performance and reliability.
 - **v1.0.2**: Fixed a typo in the admin installation and corrected the license type.

+## LICENSE:
+This module is released under the GNU General Public License (GPL).